KOTA-TV

 KOTA-TV (channel 3) is a television station in Rapid City, South Dakota, United States, affiliated with ABC.
-It is owned by Gray Television alongside MeTV affiliate KHME (channel 23) and low-power Fox affiliate KEVN-LD (channel 7).
+It is owned by Gray Media alongside MeTV affiliate KHME (channel 23) and low-power Fox affiliate KEVN-LD (channel 7).
 The stations share studios on Skyline Drive in Rapid City, where KOTA-TV's transmitter is also located.

-KOTA-TV operates two full-power satellite stations: KHSD-TV (channel 11) in Lead, South Dakota (which can also be seen over the air in Rapid City), with transmitter atop Terry Peak; and KSGW-TV (channel 12) in Sheridan, Wyoming, with transmitter on Bosin Rock.
-KOTA serves a large area in western South Dakota, eastern Montana, eastern Wyoming and the Nebraska panhandle.
+KOTA-TV operates two full-power satellite stations.
+KHSD-TV (channel 11) in Lead, South Dakota, serves the Black Hills proper; it can also be seen over the air in Rapid City.
+KSGW-TV (channel 12) in Sheridan, Wyoming, serves northern and northeast Wyoming.
+KHSD-TV's transmitter is located on Terry Peak near Spearfish, South Dakota, while KSGW-TV's transmitter is on Bosin Rock.

+KOTA serves a large area in western South Dakota, eastern Montana, and eastern Wyoming.
 It calls its vast coverage area "KOTA Territory".

 History

 KOTA-TV intellectual unit

 Until 2016, the KOTA-TV call sign, along with the virtual channel 3 assignment and the ABC affiliation, were associated with the station now known as KHME (channel 23).
 KOTA-TV had gone on the air in 1955 as the first television station in western South Dakota.
 Owned by Helen Duhamel along with KOTA radio (1380 AM), it was originally a primary CBS affiliate.
 The station also had secondary affiliations with NBC (until 1958) and ABC; it took on a joint-primary affiliation with both CBS and ABC in 1965, dropped CBS for NBC in 1970, lost ABC in 1976, and carried a secondary CBS affiliation from 1976 until 1981.
 KOTA became an ABC affiliate in 1984, and also carried some Fox programming from 1994 to 1996.
 The KHSD-TV call letters and virtual channel 11 were previously associated with the station now known as KQME (channel 5), which had been a KOTA-TV satellite since 1966.